Istanbul Food Guide

 What Makes Turkish Ice Cream Different?

-Salep is a special type of powdered orchid bulb.
-These orchids are endemic to the Kahramanmaraş region of Turkey and traditional Turkish ice cream dondurma was first made in this city centuries ago.
+Dondurma is literally the Turkish word for frozen or freezing.
+The local rendition of ice cream differs from Western styles mainly in texture: traditional dondurma stretches like gum and chews back.
+That behavior comes from salep, a special type of powdered orchid bulb.
+The orchids are endemic to the Kahramanmaraş region of Turkey, and dondurma was first made in that city centuries ago.

 Many strands of dried orchid root (sahlep) hanging from roof on string at Istanbul spice bazaar